 The Water Tower/Gwinnett County Department of Water Resources

-This effort is currently ongoing and is anticipated to be completed in Fall 2020.
+This effort is currently ongoing and is anticipated to be completed in December 2020.
 Check this page for updates regarding publication dates for the Lake Lanier Watershed Five Year Research Plan.

 To learn more about this project and The Water Tower's research activities, contact firstname.lastname@example.org.